** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CREATE_RECORD(Material, 1)

-ADD_ROW () - Function for adding a row in a group.
+ADD_ROW () - A function for adding a row in a group.

 ADD_ROW(GroupIdentifier, 1)